 Another source also claims that the name could come from the Vendée, a department in western France and the town of Noirmoutiers, an island off of the west coast of France .
 The name Blanche was first recorded in the western part of France with two former noble families.
 In Britain, Colin Blanche was a member of the house of the Duchess in 1400, Jean, was an armed archer for the Duc in 1420, and François, was a man involved in an armed watch of the city of Dinan in 1489 .
 The noble family with the name Blanche in Normandy and in Maine was maintained in the 1666 election around the time that Philippe was the Archbishop of Tours.
 The names including the article, such as Le Blanc, were most commonly seen in Northern France.

 Jean Leblanc, born in 1620, was the son of Clement Leblanc and Anne Fevre.
 He was one of the first ancestors with the name Leblanc found in Canada.
 Jean married Euphrasie-Madeleine Nicolet on 21st November 1643 and together they had seven children.

-Important Dates for the Blanque family
+Early History of the Blanque family

 This web page shows only a small excerpt of our Blanque research.
 Another 128 words (9 lines of text) are included under the topic Early Blanque History in all our PDF Extended History products and printed products wherever possible.